 Welcome to our report to stakeholders, which provides a summary of developments in RLT over the past 12 months.
 If you haven’t read our previous reports to stakeholders, the links are available below.
 They provide additional details not included here about the Trust and how we work.

 RLT is a multi-academy trust that is committed to excellence and collaborative working.
-As at December 2021 we comprise eight secondary schools; 17 primary schools; and a SCITT provider (school-centred initial teacher training) within Oxfordshire and Swindon.
-This includes Windrush Church of England Primary School, which opened in September 2021.
+As at December 2022 we comprise nine secondary schools; 19 primary schools; and a SCITT provider (school-centred initial teacher training) within Oxfordshire and Swindon.

 The Cherwell School